DataDog/hiring-engineers/answers.md

 * **Note**: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.

 * **Bonus Question**: What is the difference between a Service and a Resource?
+**Answer**
+Service is a set of processes that do the same job.
+In this sample, webapp is one service.
+Resource is a particular action for a service.
+In this sample, "/","/api/trace","/api/apm" are three resources for the webapp service.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.